MauererM/profit/readme.md

 `git clone https://github.com/MauererM/profit.git`

 #### To Do:
-- [ ] The Google Finance API seems very spotty at the moment - port to pandas datareader and/or other fallback options
+- [ ] Observe the behavior of the Google Finance API in the future.
+Maybe it comes back...
-- [ ] More file parsing-checks: e.g., missing/wrong delimiters, wrong date format nonzero numbers when they should be zero etc.
+- [x] Migrated to the Alpha Vantage API, as the Google finance API closed down in August 2018.
+- [x] Added an extrapolation of the investment values, assuming a (configurable) interest rate
+- [x] Displaying the most recent numeric values in some line plots
 - [x] Plot value ratios of foreign currencies in portfolio
 - [x] Some stacked plots don't sort according to the most recent values: Add this
 - [x] One plot for each purpose-group, with individual group members